Routine use cases

 Section 2

-For "How to choose a small face yoga step for habit restarts", the point is not to collect more wellness advice.
-During an iPhone reminder flow where the app should reduce decision fatigue, "How to choose a small face yoga step for habit restarts" has one practical test: whether anything changes in behavior.
-A useful answer for "How to choose a small face yoga step for habit restarts" helps the reader leave medical or skin concerns outside a wellness app decision before it asks for an install.
-Try the smallest version first for "How to choose a small face yoga step for habit restarts": keep the next session.
+For "Small step: habit restarts", the point is not to collect more wellness advice.
+During an iPhone reminder flow where the app should reduce decision fatigue, "Small step: habit restarts" has one practical test: whether anything changes in behavior.
+A useful answer for "Small step: habit restarts" helps the reader leave medical or skin concerns outside a wellness app decision before it asks for an install.
+Try the smallest version first for "Small step: habit restarts": keep the next session simple enough to do when energy is low.
+Then ask whether beginner-friendly routine framing would reduce friction for "Small step: habit restarts" or simply add another thing to.

 Section 3